- Alt-Feed

 2:39 PM • Oct 22, 2024

-Here’s an example of how we used a meme to illustrate the roles of banks vs. fintechs in Africa:
+Here’s an example of how we used a meme to illustrate the distinctness of banks vs. fintech in Africa:

 Fintechs 2 years after trying to disrupt banks: